Press Play To Discover What Is Obstructive Sleep Apnea Is All About

 Who Gets Sleep Apnea

 Men and women of any age can have obstructive sleep apnea--from infants to senior citizens.
 It is not a disease--it is a condition and it is TOTALLY treatable.
 Obstructive sleep apnea is a structural problem that can be inherited or caused by various things including, but not limited to weight gain, medications, certain foods, tonsils, whiplash, etc. If mom and dad have it, the kids most likely have it too.
+About 90% of those who have obstructive sleep apnea are undiagnosed.
+Estimated go as high as almost 50 million is the USA alone.

 You need to be tested.
 A person with obstructive sleep apnea will lose an average of 8 to 10 years off their life!